redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 export default BlogPost
 ```

-We'll pass an additional `summary` prop to the component to let it know if should show just the summary or the whole thing.
+We'll pass an additional `summary` prop to the component to let it know if it should show just the summary or the whole thing.
 We default it to `false` to preserve the existing behavior—always showing the full body.

 Now in the Storybook story let's create a `summary` story that uses **BlogPost** the same way that `generated` does, but adds the new prop.
 We'll take the content of the sample post and put that in a constant that both stories will use.
 We'll also rename `generated` to `full` to make it clear what's different between the two: